StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 ## Step 3: Download the 208B Grand Caravan Aircraft
 1. The model can be purchased and downloaded [here](https://store.x-plane.org/C208B-GRAND-CARAVAN-HD-SERIES-XP11_p_668.html).
 2. Once downloaded, you should have a folder called `Carenado C208B_Grand_Caravan_v1.1`.
 Navigate to the `X-Plane 11` folder on your computer.
-From there, navigate to `Aircraft/Extra Aircraft` and drag the `Carenado C208B_Grand_Caravan_v1.1` to this location.
+From there, navigate to `Aircraft/Extra Aircraft` and drag the `Carenado C208B_Grand_Caravan_v1.1` folder to this location.

 ## Step 4: Download X-Plane Connect
 To control the aircraft from python, we need to install [NASA's X-Plane Connect Plugin](https://github.com/nasa/XPlaneConnect).